United Energy Around the Bay

 United Energy Around the Bay is a rite of passage for so many in Australia’s bike riding community.
 It’s not every day you get the chance to ride with 10,000 other bike riders in Australia’s biggest bike ride.

-This is your chance to celebrate your place in Australia’s incredible and diverse bike riding community, so enjoy it!
+This is your chance to celebrate your place in Australia’s incredible and diverse bike riding community and ride on – enjoy it!